Skip to content

 The center in India, Ragavan explained, is unique in that it combines acute, comprehensive care -- including a mobile outreach program -- provided at little to no cost, to the nearby rural population made up of tribal and migrant communities.

-Five faculty members from the divisions of general pediatrics, pediatric nephrology, child & adolescent psychiatry and one neonatology fellow made up the Stanford Medicine interdisciplinary contingent that accompanied Ragavan to India, traveling for five hours from Mumbai on bumpy and winding roads to reach the center.
+Five faculty members from the divisions of general pediatrics, pediatric nephrology, child and adolescent psychiatry and one neonatology fellow made up the Stanford Medicine interdisciplinary contingent that accompanied Ragavan to India, traveling for five hours from Mumbai on bumpy and winding roads to reach the center.
 Each presented at the symposium bringing together doctors, nurses and other health care representatives from India and the U.S. to discuss advances in perinatal medicine.

 Neonatologist Nilima Ragavan brought six others from Stanford Medicine to Gujarat, India earlier this year.
 (Courtesy Shrimad Rajchandra Mission Dharampur)